wallarm/product-documentation/docs/latest/user-guides/search-and-filters/use-search.md

 ## Filters

-Available filters are presented in the Wallarm Console in multiple forms:
+Available filters are presented in Wallarm Console in multiple forms:

 * Filters panel that is expanded and collapsed using the **Filter** button
 * Quick filters for excluding or showing only events with the specific parameter values